 A further referendum on Brexit is central to many parties’ general election pledges.
 The Constitution Unit published a new report examining how such a vote might come about and what form it might take.
 This updates previous work conducted last year.
-In this blog, reposted from the Constitution Unit and adapted from the report’s final chapter, Alan Renwick, Meg Russell, Lisa James and Jess Sargeant sum … Continue reading The Mechanics of a Further Referendum on Brexit Revisited: Questions for the New Parliament
+In this blog, reposted from the Constitution Unit and adapted from the report’s final chapter, Alan Renwick, Meg Russell, Lisa James and Jess Sargeant sum up the key conclusions.
+They find that, though it would not be without difficulties, a vote on Johnson’s deal may be the quickest option and the one most likely to command public legitimacy.
+Continue reading The Mechanics of a Further Referendum on Brexit Revisited: Questions for the New Parliament

 Sam Ashworth-Hayes, journalist at InFacts, highlights how a recent report by Migration Watch misrepresents research findings from UCL academics on the fiscal effects of immigration to the UK by EEA citizens.
 Given the focus the Leave campaign is putting on immigration, it is unsurprising that a report from Migration Watch purporting to show that immigrants from the European Economic Area* (EEA) are a drain on … Continue reading Migration Watch distort UCL research